• Skip to primary navigation

 What is cacio e pepe?

-It's an elegant, yet simple dish to make consisting of spaghetti, Pecorino Romano cheese and black pepper with the "sauce" forming from the addition of some of the starchy water from cooking the pasta.
+It's an elegant, yet simple dish to make consisting of spaghetti, Pecorino Romano cheese and black pepper with the "sauce" forming from the addition of some of the starchy pasta water from cooking the pasta.

 Of course, this version has been veganized and in place of the Pecorino Romano, it's made using a half batch of our pumpkin seed Parmesan.